Giants vs. Reds Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- Alex Cobb (6-5) will take the mound for the Giants, his 25th start of the season.
+- Logan Webb (9-10) will take to the mound for the Giants and make his 28th start of the season.

-- In 24 starts this season, he's earned a quality start in 10 of them.
+- He has started 27 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 17 of them.

-- Cobb has pitched five or more innings in two straight games and will look to extend that streak.
+- Webb will look to finish five or more innings for the seventh start in a row.

-- He has finished six appearances without allowing an earned run in 24 chances this season.
+- He has two appearances this season with zero earned runs allowed out of his 27 chances this season.

 |Opponent